 Her photographs of marine life are fascinating and reveal a lot about the sea world.
 On her dives, she has discovered deep inside coral colonies, a microworld of animals that seemed to navigate a complex set of mazes only they could understand.

 She thinks of that world as the under coral – the layer of life beneath the main canopy of a coral reef.
 She has also worked with the Nature Conservation Foundation on a project on fish herbivory and coral recovery in the Lakshadweep islands.

 Sreedhar has always been fascinated by the majestic elephants.
 With an interest in elephant behaviour in human-modified landscapes and conflict situations.

 Currently pursuing a Ph.D. from the National Institute of Advanced Studies in Bengaluru, Vijayakrishnan’s thesis on social ecology and physiology of female elephants in the wild.

 Having grown up in proximity to elephants in Kerala, Vijayakrishnan developed an interest in the animals a long time ago.
-Various studies and stories regarding the animal and dangers that threaten them inspired him to pursue a research career and get a Master’s degree in wildlife biology.
+Various studies and stories regarding animal and the dangers that threaten them inspired him to pursue a research career and get a Master’s degree in wildlife biology.

-He says that it is a general perception that only males get into conflicts, which is incorrect, even though female animals may not take as many risks due to their babies.
+One of the Indian wildlife conservationists, Vijayakrishnan says that it is a general perception that only males get into conflicts, which is incorrect, even though female animals may not take as many risks due to their babies.